 3. How late can you have an abortion in California?

 There is no strict cut-off date as to when a pregnancy may be terminated.
-But absent special circumstances, abortion cannot be performed once the fetus becomes viable.
+But absent special circumstances, abortion services cannot be performed once the fetus becomes viable.
 By definition, a fetus becomes viable if it is likely to sustain survival outside of the uterus.
 It has to be able to survive without extraordinary medical measures.10

 Doctors determine whether a given fetus is viable.
 They make this decision on a case-by-case basis.11